 Some aspects of the Chequers agreement upset some cabinet Brexiteers.
 Political big beast and foreign affairs minister Boris Johnson, and Brexit minister David Davis both resigned.

 This was a victory for unelected advisor Olly Robbins.
 (See above.)
 Robbins – paid more than the PM – was the key adviser behind the Chequers strategy which led to the resignations of Davis and Johnson.
-Davis had been working on his own strategy white paper, only to discover that May and Robbins had side-lined him.
+Davis had been working on his own strategy white paper, only to discover May and Robbins had side-lined him.

 Needless to say, remainers put the boot in.
 However, in spite of many difficulties, May stuck to her guns: free movement would end.

-EU unelected chief negotiator Michel Barnier was likely to also put the boot in, pompously maintaining that freedom of movement was an uncrossable ‘red line’ – despite many EU member states questioning it.
+EU unelected chief negotiator Michel Barnier was likely to also put the boot in, pompously maintaining freedom of movement was an uncrossable ‘red line’ – despite many EU member states questioning it.

 The ‘negotiations’ were an embarrassment.
 The ‘no deal’ option might cause difficulty and disruption, but would have the benefit of a clean break – and we could take our £40bn football home with us.
 (The UK might then be sued for the £40bn – but how would the court order be enforced?)